 V.I.N.E.
 Victim Notification Telephone Service Started: The State of New Jersey provides a toll-free telephone number through which victims can gain information about the current status and location of their offenders: 1-877-VINE-4-NJ (1-877-846-3465).
 Registration is necessary.
 Please consult the V.I.N.E.
 Web Site for more information.

-VICTIM – WITNESS WEB PAGES REVISED: Acting Essex County Prosecutor Carolyn A. Murray announced that the Essex County Prosecutor’s Office has implemented an updated and expanded website focusing on the needs of crime victims.
+VICTIM – WITNESS WEB SITE: Acting Essex County Prosecutor Theodore N. Stephens wishes to remind County residents that the Essex County Prosecutor’s Office has an updated and expanded website focusing on the needs of crime victims.
 This site provides updated resource information for Essex County victims and witnesses, and presents it in an understandable, easy to read format based on color coding.

-The Office’s new Victim Witness web site is accessible from this site (the main ECPO web site) by clicking on the “Victim-Witness Services” link in the blue area at left.
+This Office’s Victim Witness web site is accessible from this site (the main ECPO web site) by clicking on the “Victim-Witness Services” link in the blue area at left.
 The new Victim Witness site is also available via its own internet domain name, i.e. www.essexnjvictimwitness.org